-Can you capture your entire research project in a single image?
-The University Graduate School presents this challenge to our postgraduate researchers every year and the images we receive represent the exciting research projects our postgraduate researchers are working on at the University of Birmingham.
+Can you capture your research project in a single image?
+The University Graduate School presents this challenge to our postgraduate researchers every year and the images we receive represent the exciting breadth and quality of research our postgraduate researchers are working on at the University of Birmingham.

 Why should I enter?

 This is a unique opportunity to raise your research profile and engage a public audience.
 IoR challenges you to consider your research and how it can be creatively captured and communicated to a non-specialist audience.
 You can use IoR to work towards goals set on your Development Needs Analysis form, or personal goals relating to the following research development areas:

 - Knowledge and intellectual abilities: Cognitive Abilities, Creativity